 For further information, please refer to the section “Risk and opportunity management.”

 As a responsible company, we have made an express commitment to upholding the UN Guiding Principles on Business and Human Rights adopted by the United Nations Human Rights Council in 2011 (Ruggie Principles).
-The obligation to respect human rights is anchored in our core regulations – i.e., our Guiding Principles and our Code of Human Rights & Social Principles policy statement.
-The latter underscores our commitment to protecting human rights and to the goals of the German National Action Plan on Business and Human Rights adopted by the Federal Government in 2016.
+The obligation to respect human rights is anchored in our core regulations – i.e., our Guiding Principles and our Code of Human Rights & Social Principles policy statement, both of which have been approved by the Group Board of Management and by the managing bodies in Group companies.
+This underscores our commitment to protecting human rights and to the goals of the German National Action Plan on Business and Human Rights (NAP) adopted by the Federal Government in 2016.
 At the same time, the code embodies our commitment to complying with the principles laid down by the International Labour Organization (ILO), the Organisation for Economic Co-operation and Development (OECD), the Universal Declaration of Human Rights, and the UN Global Compact.
+In addition to these voluntary commitments, we also recognize the minimum social safeguards which, in line with the provisions of the EU taxonomy, are necessary conditions for the taxonomy alignment of economic activities.
+This means that we comply with the legal requirements of the German Act on Corporate Due Diligence in Supply Chains, which will apply as of 2023 reporting year.
 We also require our suppliers to comply with all our guidelines related to human rights.
-Within the Group, the main focus of our attention is on preserving the right to collective agreements, and on ensuring diversity and equal opportunity.

 Our perception of ourselves as a company that acts in a socially and ecologically sustainable way includes assuming responsibility along our entire value chain.
 We have been working to improve sustainability throughout our supply chain for many years.
-Our strategy for sustainable procurement practices is embedded Group-wide in our procurement processes.
+Our strategy for sustainable procurement practices is embedded in our procurement processes (excluding T‑Mobile US).
 The heads of the CR and Procurement units are jointly responsible for its implementation.
-They report to the Board of Management members for HR and Legal Affairs as well as Finance.
 An escalation process calls for decisions to be made at Board of Management level in severe cases.
-The Sustainable Procurement working group supports our international procurement units in meeting sustainability requirements.
-Our sustainability principles for Procurement are set out in the Group’s Global Procurement Policy.
-The supplementary Procurement Practices provide specific guidelines for procurement in Germany and serve as recommendations for our national companies.
-The section of the Procurement Practices covering sustainability gives purchasing officers an overview of the CR criteria that are to be taken into account in each stage of the procurement process.
-An e-learning tool is available to our employees throughout the Group for training purposes.

-Sustainability assessments and reviews are conducted for selected suppliers of critical categories.
-Depending on their individual sustainability performance and risk classification, we use a range of instruments, for instance, the information system EcoVadis, mobile surveys, or on-site supplier audits (social audits).
+Sustainability assessments and reviews are additionally conducted for selected suppliers of product groups in high-risk categories.
+Depending on their individual sustainability performance and risk classification, we use a range of instruments, for instance, the information system EcoVadis, mobile employee surveys, and on-site supplier audits (social audits).
 Our focus here is not only on our direct suppliers but also, wherever possible, on downstream suppliers.
-We also boost the effectiveness of our audits by collaborating with 15 other telecommunications companies in the Joint Audit Cooperation (JAC).
-In 2020, we completed a total of 89 social audits (76 audits and 13 mobile surveys) – 29 at our direct and 60 at our indirect suppliers.
-Since 2010, we have carried out 728 audits within the framework of the JAC.
-The coronavirus pandemic had little impact on the planned JAC audits: where in-person audits were not possible, they were conducted by video conference, for example.
+We increase the effectiveness of our audits through our cooperation with the Joint Audit Cooperation (JAC), which currently consists of a large number of multinational telecommunications companies.
+In 2022, we carried out a total of 98 audits (prior year: 88) 83 social audits (prior year: 71) and 15 mobile surveys (prior year: 17), of which 40 (prior year: 34) at our direct and 58 (prior year: 54) at our indirect suppliers.
+Since 2010, we have carried out 910 audits (prior year: 812) within the framework of the JAC.

-We work in close cooperation with our strategically important suppliers on improving their sustainability performance, for example, in terms of environmental protection, working hours regulations, and occupational health and safety.
+We work in close cooperation with our strategically important suppliers on improving their sustainability performance, for example, in terms of environmental protection, working hours regulations, and occupational health.
 This is done primarily as part of the development program we initiated for suppliers.
-Since 2018, we have been implementing this program on the basis of a voluntary industry-wide approach known as the Sustainable Development Program (SDP).
-In addition to Deutsche Telekom, telecommunications companies Telefónica and Swisscom have thus far joined the SDP as well and more are to follow.
-In the reporting period, six further suppliers (two of Deutsche Telekom, three of Swisscom, one of Telefónica) were included in the SDP.
-Since the launch of the program in 2014, a total of 29 suppliers have completed the SDP, achieving measurable ecological, social, and economic progress.
-Suppliers made further progress in 2020, too.
-For instance, one of them succeeded in raising its employee satisfaction level by 11.5 %.
-Another installed its own photovoltaic system, cutting by 3,700 MWh/year the amount of energy needed to heat and cool its buildings and saving 3,034 metric tons of CO2e emissions.
+Since 2018, we have been implementing this program on the basis of a voluntary industry-wide approach known as the Sustainable Development Programme (SDP).
+In 2021, the SDP was migrated to the JAC.
+Alongside Deutsche Telekom, which heads the project, Telefónica, Swisscom, and Orange are working together to refine the SDP on an ongoing basis in accordance with the JAC sustainability targets.
+In the reporting year, four further suppliers (two of Deutsche Telekom and two of Swisscom) were included in the JAC (prior year: four).
+Since the launch of the program in 2014, a total of 33 suppliers have completed the SDP, achieving measurable ecological, social, and economic progress.
+For example, in 2022 one supplier saved over 3 metric tons of new plastics by reusing recycled materials.